AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/receive-workfront-notifications-in-slack.md

 You can enable a select number of [!UICONTROL notifications] that appear in the notifications bubble in the [!DNL Workfront] interface, to also be delivered in [!DNL Slack].

 Email notifications work independently from [!DNL Workfront] interface notifications.
 You or your [!DNL Workfront] administrator can disable email notifications, whereas interface notifications cannot be disabled in [!DNL Workfront].\
-You can, however, disable [!DNL Workfront] notifications that you might receive in [!DNL Slack], if you want to focus on those notifications only inside the [!DNL Workfront] interface.&nbsp;
+You can, however, disable [!DNL Workfront] notifications that you might receive in [!DNL Slack], if you want to focus on those notifications only inside the [!DNL Workfront] interface.

 ## Access requirements